 IMO has adopted Criteria for the Provision of Mobile Satellite Communication Systems in the GMDSS (Resolution A.1001(25)).

 This sets out the criteria and process for evaluating mobile satellite communication systems that might have the potential to offer maritime distress and safety communications within the GMDSS.

 Recognition of a mobile satellite communication system for use in the GMDSS would be given by IMO’s Maritime Safety Committee (MSC).

-Currently, only Inmarsat has been approved to provide satellite communication systems for use in the GMDSS.
+IMO has recognised Inmarsat and Iridium to provide satellite communication systems for use in the GMDSS.

 Soon after the launch of the world's first telecommunications satellite, Telstar, in 1962, IMO recognised the potential for satellite communications to assist in distress situations at sea and initiated a study of the operational requirements for a satellite communications system devoted to maritime purposes.